afeique/acrossti.me/readme.md

-If something works in the "local development" environment, there's no reason for it to fail in your "local testing" environment save server configuration issues (e.g. misconfigured Apache virtual host).
+If something works in the "local development" environment, there's no reason for it to fail in your "local testing" environment save server configuration issues (e.g. misconfigured Apache virtualhost).

 Both "staging" and "production" environments have PHP error output suppressed and Symfony running in production mode.
 The "staging" environment is designed